In this article:

 - Up to $1 million in identity theft insurance

 - Phone assistance from Experian credit and fraud resolution experts

-- TransUnion includes credit locking in its free TrueIdentity subscription service, which includes monthly access to TransUnion credit reports and up to $25,000 in ID theft insurance.
+- TransUnion includes credit file locking in its free TrueIdentity subscription service, which includes monthly access to TransUnion credit files and up to $25,000 in ID theft insurance.

 Each bureau requires proof of identity as part of its credit lock setup process.

-What's the Difference Between a Credit Lock and a Credit Freeze?
+What's the Difference Between a Credit Lock and a Security Freeze?

-- Credit locks let you control access to your credit reports directly, via smartphone apps or a secure website.
+- Credit locks let you control access to your credit files directly, via smartphone apps or a secure website.

-- After registering with each bureau and verifying your identity with them, you can turn access to your credit files on and off instantly via smartphone app or online, with no delays or PINs, when you lock your credit.
+- After registering with Experian and verifying your identity with us, you can turn access to your credit file on and off instantly via smartphone app or online, as well as receive real-time alerts via CreditLock about attempted access to your credit, when you lock your credit.

 - You (you can always view your own credit report)

 - Creditors with whom you have a business relationship at the time the lock or freeze is activated